BitForgeCraftedCode/ImagePerfect/README.md

 - Select **cover images** for folders
 - Add image tags individually or in bulk (folder bulk tagging planned)
 - Folder and image Tags can be removed one at a time or in bulk.
+	+ Bulk operation removes tag across the entire database.
+	+ Removing tags from individual images and folders is done one at a time.

 ### 🗲 Speed with Large Libraries
 - **No long import times** thanks to MySqlBulkLoader (insert data from a csv file)